 None of the works were removed on grounds of the content being illegal.
-However, if the work does contain words or images that may be threatening, insulting or abusive consider if it is likely (as opposed to merely possible) that they will stir up racial or religious hatred.
-If you have concerns that the work, or aspects of the work, may be in breach of race or religious hatred legislation then you should consult a lawyer.
+However, if the work does contain words or images that may be threatening, abusive or insulting, consider if it is likely (as opposed to merely possible) that they will stir racial or religious hatred.
+If you have concerns that the work, or aspects of the work, may itself be in breach of race or religious hatred legislation then you should consult a lawyer.